What is an Artists’ Commission?

 The format for this event was inspired by the 2006 People’s Commission on security certificates in Montreal.
 It is a method of gathering research and data based on personal testimony.
 This model regards experience as expertise, while also producing a publicly accessible document that can be used as part of a larger movement to inform policy.

-The hearings will happen in 5 groups of 3 testifiers, spread over 2 days.
+The hearings will happen in 5 groups of 4 testifiers, spread over 2 days.
 Each testifier will be supplied with the same questions.
-They will have up to 30 mins to answer each question.
+They will have up to 20 mins to answer the questions.
 The commissioners may ask them to elaborate on their answers.

 The testimonies will be compiled into a final report by the commissioners, including policy recommendations and public input, which will be presented to federal and provincial governments in 2021.
 The report will be made available to the public in French and English.